rebelcl0ud/bl0g/posts/2024-04-16-[86]-what-about-that book-app.md

 Next, the form input values don't clear after being submitted.
 To clear this we can use a hook, `useRef`.
 We can access the form element using this hook which will return the form object that contains the `reset()` method.
 Hooks can only be used in client components, putting `use client`at the top of the Form componet file will mark it as one.

+## editing a book
+Upto this point there was no way to edit a book contribution so I started with adding a 'button' to do just that.
+On clicking, it would route the user to a page that would show a form populated with the information from the specific book user chose to edit.
+On that page, I grabbed the `id` from `Page params` to use with a `fetchBookByID` that would query for the specific book in the database.
+That information would then feed into the `EditForm` component prop that would give me the populated form I mentioned.

+Issue encountered:
+One issue I ran into, the action I had created for this form.
+I could not use it as-is like I did with the `createBook` action.
+Instead, I had to `.bind` the `updateBook` action giving it an initial value of null, and add the `id` as the 2nd argument.
+I went looking for what this actually does, essentially prepends `id` to the original arguments.
+Another bit I came across was that it ensures any values passed to the Server Action are encoded.

+Second issue, I found as I was testing the editing was that the populated form was not populating with the most recent book info, after some searching I found I could use NextJS's `unstable_noStore` which happens to be the equivalent of `fetch(...., {cache: 'no-store'})`.
+After adding that to `fetchBookByID` I was able to see the expected book information within the edit form.

 ## next steps, to be continued...
 This will continue to get filled as I work through the project.

 References:
 - [nextJS](https://nextjs.org/docs/getting-started/installation)